allen-turing/Todo-List/README.md

 Used google firebase to store the data I used Cloud Firestore and for deployment perpose firebase.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Point to take care
+## Point to note
-I tried installing firebase using npm but it created some problem so I have to use yarn so keep this in mind of you face something like that.
+while installing firebase `npm install firebase` did not worked for me so I have to install yarn and the `yarn add firebase`

 ## Available Scripts